 You can generally lower the spare tire on your SUV like you would for a pickup truck.
 Most SUVs, including Jeep Wranglers, Suburbans, and Tahoes, have the tires attached either to the vehicle’s rear door or the undercarriage.

-It’s important to note that removing a spare tire from the rear door of a vehicle requires additional care than if the tire stores underneath the car.
+If you’re trying to make a minivan cool, one thing to keep in mind is that removing a spare tire from the rear door of a minivan requires additional care than if the tire stores underneath the car.
 In addition, you should have someone help you with removing the spare when it is attached to the door, as it is more likely to fall on you if improperly held or lowered.
+Taking care of this task properly can help keep your minivan looking sleek and stylish.

 How To Unlock The Spare Tire On A Car (Interior Spare Storage)?